 It is exactly what it sounds like.
 Living ZeroWaste is a principle of understanding the inherent value of everything we use to reform our ideology about disposal.
 In living ZeroWaste, we can embrace simplicity ultimately decreasing consumption and eliminating waste from our vocabulary.

 Waste is only an idea.
 Anything can be waste, and anything can be a resource.
 A shift in mentality is necessary to lift society out of this “use and trash” mentality.
 Our trash is only a symptom, of a much greater issue.
 Addressing only the symptoms of societies consumption will never change the the root of the problem.
 To effectively shift this mentality changes must be made on three frontiers: consumer habits, business ethics, and big policy reform.

 Consumer habits and small-business ethics will ultimately reform society.
 If consumers use only low impact products, and businesses only supply from ethical vendors, they effectively force big industry to embrace higher standards.
 Industry drives our “throwaway mentality” with expiration dates.
 Expiration drives a profit market of “more is better” and “cheaper is necessary”.
 This drive for profit has pushed society away from the “use and maintenance” of resources.
-As thing begin to wear out or we lose interest our nature is to throw these “things” in the bin.
+Things go to the bin as they degrade or we simply lose interest.
 But our bins are not bottomless, they are spilling over…

 There is a wide spread numbness we have afflicted ourselves to ignore the real and ever growing issues in our consumption.
 To preach about consumption, I must become the person I expect to see in the world.
 The person I believe is necessary to face the growing climate and resource crisis.
 And in the face of accelerating climate change, I want to fight for our privileges.
 I am making this blog to become accountable for my beliefs.